Fifty3North/troolio/README.md

 builder.Services.AddSingleton<ITroolioClient>(
     new TroolioClient(new[] { typeof(IAllShoppingListsActor).Assembly }, "Shopping", configurationBuilder));
 ```

+appsettings.json needs to match that of the server for the `"{appName}:Clustering"` section.

 ## Tracing
 Tracing allows you to see all the commands and events that have been issued to the system.
 It can be enabled by issueing an "EnableTracing" command to the Trool.io client: